- About Us

-Amanda Brown-Stevens joined the TransForm Board of Directors in 2006 and currently serves as the board's policy co-vice chair and co-chair of the Policy Committee.
-Through her experience as Deputy Director of Greenbelt Alliance, Amanda has seen the importance of an effective, affordable transportation network throughout the Bay Area.
-She has had the privilege of working closely with TransForm both at Greenbelt Alliance and in her capacity on the Board of Directors to advocate for integrated land use and transportation planning.
-In particular she is proud of the work TransForm has done to help plan and build vibrant, walkable, bikable communities near transit that are affordable to all Bay Area residents.
+Amanda Brown-Stevens joined the TransForm Board of Directors in 2006 and currently serves as the Board’s policy co-vice chair and chair of the policy committee.
+As a Senior Consultant at TBWB Strategies, Amanda works with public agencies to design winning public finance measures for the ballot.
+In addition to serving as a TransForm board director, Amanda has had the privilege of working closely with TransForm in her previous position as Deputy Director of Greenbelt Alliance, advocating for integrated land use and transportation planning.
+In particular she is proud of the work TransForm has done to help plan and build vibrant, walkable, bikeable communities near transit that are affordable to all Bay Area residents.
 Amanda originally learned the intricacies of city policymaking through her job as an aide to Oakland City Councilmember Nancy Nadel.
 She holds a B.A. in Latin American Studies from Wesleyan University and a M.P.P. from the Goldman School of Public Policy, University of California at Berkeley.
-Amanda lives in Oakland and in her free time loves to hang out at her local farmers’ market, and enjoy the Bay Area’s amazing parks, museums and other activities with her husband and two girls who are growing up using many different modes of transportation.
+Amanda lives in Oakland and in her free time loves to hang out at her local farmers’ market, and enjoy the Bay Area’s amazing parks, museums and other activities with her husband and two girls, who are growing up using many different modes of transportation.
 While her husband is an avid cyclist, she hopes to pass on to her girls her love of riding the bus.

 Barnali joined the TransForm Board in 2011 and is currently the board's fundraising co-vice Chair.
 She has been car-free for over twelve years, relying on bikes, public transit, walking, and car-sharing.
 She is excited to serve on the board of an organization that has had a direct impact on her life and whose work allows her to live according to her values.
 Barnali is a LEED-certified California landscape architect with over a decade of experience in planning, design, sustainability, and community outreach.
 She specializes in the design of public parks, schoolyards, and streetscapes, with an emphasis on sustainability and universal design.
 She has worked on projects in the United States, Japan, and India.
 Barnali's passion for sustainable transportation and deep concern about the impacts of climate change led her to spend 2009-2010 doing a year-long green citizen journalism project, writing on issues related to global transportation and climate justice, as she and her husband attempted to travel around the world aviation-free.
 She conducted over 60 interviews with climate justice activists, NGO workers, and climate-impacted community members, while traveling to 60 cities in 14 countries by cargo ship, ferry, express bus, and train.
 Her reporting can be found at Year Of No Flying (www.yearofnoflying.com).
 She is also founding member of the Aviation Justice coalition (www.aviationjustice.org), formed in 2010 to raise awareness about the impacts of aviation related to climate change, noise, pollution, and civil rights, while advocating for alternatives to an unsustainable system.
 Barnali enjoys long walks, good food, movies, and nurturing her newfound love of performing on stage.